pablitomillenios2000/usd-Trader/docs/GOOGLE-CLOUD.md

 create a google cloud vm

+Use the latest ubuntu LTS operating system (needs to be changed manually)

 allow http and https traffic on the machine creation page

 edit the firewall rules to allow "all protocols and ports"